Process Operator - Food Manufacturing (Apprenticeship)

 The SAT process is managed by the Office of Institutional Research and Planning using an online survey system specifically designed for course/teacher evaluations.
 After all marks for the semester have been submitted, a summary of results goes to the academic manager to be shared with the faculty member.

+After-hours access is described in the section above.
 Students are required to follow communicated access and safety requirements, protocols and regulations to ensure the safety and security of all persons and property.
-Policies and procedures can be found on the website for the Security Services Department.
+Additional details on the after-hours access policy can be found in the Student Guide.

 Classrooms, Computer Labs and Shop Access

-Generally, no food is permitted in any classroom, computer lab or shop.
-In some areas, and at the discretion of faculty, beverages may be permitted in unbreakable, re-sealable containers; however, they must be kept away from any computers or other sensitive equipment.
+There is no food permitted in any classroom, computer lab or shop.
+Beverages are permitted in unbreakable, re-sealable containers; however, they must be kept away from any computers or other sensitive equipment.

 Academic Delivery Plan and College Hours